10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 10. Emotional Manipulation

-Some behaviors that look like manipulation, such as “playing dumb,” can sometimes be linked to emotional overload or fear-based coping strategies rather than conscious intent.
+Certain actions that appear to be manipulation, such as “playing dumb,” can occasionally be connected to coping mechanisms based on fear or emotional overload rather than deliberate intent.

 How to deal?